 Generally, Scaling by MAjorizing a COmplicated Function (SMACOF) is a gradient descent-type of algorithm which is widely used for large-scale Multi-dimensional Scaling (MDS) problems [27].
 The main purpose of this algorithm is to project points from high dimensional space to 2D or 3D space for visualization by providing pair-wise distances of the points in original space.
 Through iterative stress majorization, the algorithm tries to minimize the difference between distances of points in original space and their distances in the new space.

-Weighted Deterministic Annealing SMACOF (WDA-MSACOF) is an algorithm that optimizes the original SMACOF.
-It uses deterministic annealing technique to avoid local optima during stress majorization, and it employs conjugated gradient for a weighting function in order to keep the time complexity of the algorithm in O(N2).
+Weighted Deterministic Annealing SMACOF (WDA-MSACOF) is an algorithm that improves the original SMACOF.
+SMACOF avoided a computationally intense matrix inversion step, as for unweighted terms the (pseudo)-inverse of solution can be determined analytically.
+WDA-SMACOF uses deterministic annealing techniques to avoid local optima during stress majorization, and it employs conjugate gradient ffor the equation solving with a non trivial matrix in order to keep the time complexity of the algorithm in O(N2) For example practical cases with around a million unknowns use from 5 to 200 conjugate gradient iterations [34] .
 Originally the algorithm is commonly used in a data clustering and visualization pipeline called DACIDR [28].
 In the past, the workflow used both Hadoop and Twister in order to achieve maximum performance [29].
-With the help of Harp, this pipeline could be directly implemented instead of using the hybrid MapReduce model.
+With the help of Harp, this pipeline can be directly implemented instead of using the hybrid MapReduce model.

 WDA-SMACOF has nested iterations.
 In every outer iteration, we firstly do an update on an order N matrix, then perform a matrix multiplication; we calculate the coordination values of points on the target dimension space through conjugate gradient process.
 The stress value of this iteration is determined as the final step.
 Inner iterations are the conjugate gradient process, which is used to solve the equation similar to Ax=b in iterations of matrix multiplications.